-Believe it or not, winter is one of the best seasons to prune your deciduous trees and plants.
-It just depends on the timing of your winter pruning.
+Believe it or not, winter is one of the best seasons to prune your deciduous trees and plants because you can see better what needs to be removed.

 By the end of this post, you should understand:

-- Why pruning your garden in the winter is acceptable, even preferable
+- Why pruning your garden in the winter is acceptable, even preferable,

-- Pruning best practices using our 3 Pillars of Pruning© system
+- Pruning best practices using our 3 Pillars of Pruning© system (Pre-Qualifiers included)

 - Our time-tested recommendations for winter pruning tools and links to buy now!